iamdonovan/iamdonovan.github.io/_sources/gee/tutorials/getting_started/spectral.rst.txt

     :align: center
     :alt: the feature collection properties expanded

-We want to extract these values and plot them in a chart, so that we can see how they compare to each other.
+|br| We want to extract these values and plot them in a chart, so that we can see how they compare to each other.

 One of the ways that we can do this is using ``ee.FeatureCollection.aggregate_array()`` (`documentation <https://developers.google.com/earth-engine/apidocs/ee-featurecollection-aggregate_array>`__).